mit-rss/intro_to_ros/README.md

 2. Convert the robot's transform to a 4x4 numpy array.
 3. Compute the current transform of the left camera w.r.t. **world** by composing the precomputed camera-base_link transform with the base_link-world transform.
 4. Compute the current transform of the right camera w.r.t **the left camera** by composing the relevant matrices.
 5. Broadcast the computed transforms for the cameras to the TF tree.
-The left camera's TF should be broadcast on the `/left_cam` frame, and the right camera's TF goes on `/right_cam`.
+The left camera's TF should be broadcast on the `left_cam` frame, and the right camera's TF goes on `right_cam`.

 Save a short (~3-5 second) gif of RVIZ as the rosbag plays with your node running.
 Make sure we can see the base_link frame and both the left and right camera frames moving around.
 Name this file `dynamic_node.gif` and save it in the `ros_exercises/rviz` directory of your package.